BulsonJ/personal_website/_posts/2022-01-03-space-shooter.md

 Looking back, I'm glad I spent more time developing my own game - even if it amounted to no end product.
 For my next projects, I'm definitely going to spend more time testing and refining the gameplay, before I decide to fully commit to systems within the game.

 If you want to, you can play what I created [here](https://bulsonj.github.io/Space_Shooter/).
-Bare in mind that this is merely the most current version of the game, there are bugs and lots of missing content, as well as no guide on how to play.
+Bare in mind that this is merely the most current version of the game, **there are bugs and lots of missing content**, as well as no guide on how to play.
 Controls are listed below:
 <ul>
     <li>WASD to move</li>
     <li>Space to enable/disable ship brake</li>